jonescompneurolab/hnn-core/doc/contributing.md

 - <https://docs.github.com/en/get-started/using-git/about-git-rebase>
 - <https://docs.github.com/en/get-started/using-git/resolving-merge-conflicts-after-a-git-rebase>

-To rebase, we do the following steps.
-To summarize, we're going to download the latest commits from `upstream` remote's `master` branch (also called `upstream/master`).
+To rebase, we're going to download the latest commits from `upstream` remote's `master` branch (also called `upstream/master`).
 Then we're going to rebase both our local and `origin` remote's `master` branch (also called `origin/master`) onto `upstream/master`.
 Then, finally, we're going to rebase our local `cool-feature-2` branch onto our newly-updated `master` branch, bringing everything up to date.

 1. First, make a **backup copy** of your code repository somewhere else on your computer.
 Until you are very confident with rebasing and altering `git` history, you